What Are My Rights as a Passenger Involved in a Car Crash?

 Although personal injury claims are often filed by drivers involved in a car accident, passengers riding in the vehicle may also be entitled to legal action against the at-fault party.
 However, many people are unaware of their rights as a passenger after being injured in a car accident.

-Below, Lynch Law Firm’s car accident lawyers in New Jersey discuss passengers’ rights who are injured in an auto collision.
+Below, Lynch Law Firm, PC’s car accident lawyers in New Jersey discuss passengers’ rights who are injured in an auto collision.
 This includes the right to pursue compensation and which parties may be held liable for the passenger’s injuries.

 If you believe your car accident was caused by another’s negligence, do not hesitate to contact us to find out which legal options may be available to you after the crash.
 We will review your claim during a free, no obligation consultation to help you find out if may be entitled to compensation from the at-fault party.